-One of the hats you need to wear is that of the writer, unless you can afford to hire someone to produce content for you.
+One of the hats you need to wear is that of the writer unless you can afford to hire someone to produce content for you.
 A good blog post, podcast, video, or any other type of content, takes time to prepare.
 You need to come up with the topic, with your keywords, do the research, possibly find two or three outside authoritative sites to link to, work on your outline and finally prepare your first draft.

-Depending how fast of a writer and think you are, I would block anywhere from 3-7 hours of time for creating your first draft.
+Depending on how fast of a writer and think you are, I would block anywhere from 3-7 hours of time for creating your first draft.
 Your job, however, does not stop with the first draft.
-You need to put your draft aside, and start creating your social media and promotional graphics.
+You need to put your draft aside and start creating your social media and promotional graphics.